qiaochen/LLM_RAG_papers/README.md

 Note, both plain fine tuning and instruct tuning may result in a LLM forgetting its previous captured token co-occurrence patterns (world knowledge).
 Plain fine-tuning may capture new patterns at the cost of losing old patterns, while instruct tuning may sacrifice world knowledge for obtaining instruct-following related token generation patterns.

->- The strategy of the above practices is to inject all kinds of knowledge into the parametric models through training or fine tuning, which is, usually, very cumbersome, and less flexible.
+>- The strategy of the above practices is to inject all kinds of knowledge into the parametric models through training or fine tuning, which is very cumbersome, less flexible and .
-> The Different knowledge can be implicitly encoded in the parametric models.
-For example: 1) Factual knowledge of common sense, different domains; 2) meta linguisic knowledge for generating human-understandable discourses; 3) meta behavioral knowledge of instruct-following, prompting understanding etc.
+>- The different knowledge implicitly encoded in the parametric models include: 1) Factual knowledge of common sense, different domains; 2) meta linguisic knowledge for generating human-understandable discourses; 3) meta behavioral knowledge of instruct-following, prompting understanding etc.

 - Retrieval-augmented generation (RAG):
 	-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4MjcxNTc5OSw1NTYwMTU1MzMsLTc1MD
+eyJoaXN0b3J5IjpbMjA3Nzc1MjAyMSw1NTYwMTU1MzMsLTc1MD
 UxNDk0NSw3Mjc0OTgwODMsLTUzNzA2NTU3NywtNDAyMTA4MTcs
 LTE2Mjc0Mjg3LDE4NzgwMTU3NTYsLTIwODg3NDY2MTJdfQ==
 -->